-(a) No member of the Authority taking part in the hearing should be involved, either through participation in committee or intervention on behalf of the applicant/permit holder or other interested parties with the matter, prior to the hearing.
-Otherwise, there is a danger of an apprehension of bias which could jeopardize the hearing.

-- (b) If material relating to the merits of an application that is the subject of a hearing is distributed to Board Members before the hearing, the material shall be distributed to the applicant/permit holder at the same time.
-The applicant/permit holder may be afforded an opportunity to distribute similar pre-hearing material. - (c) In instances where the Authority requires a hearing to help it reach a determination as to whether to give permission with or without conditions or refuse a permit application, a final decision shall not be made until such time as a hearing is held.
-The applicant/permit holder will be given an opportunity to attend the hearing before a decision is made; however, the applicant/permit holder does not have to be present for a decision to be made.
+- (a) No member of the Authority taking part in the hearing should be involved, either through participation in committee or intervention on behalf of the applicant or other interested parties with the matter, prior to the hearing.
+Otherwise, there is a danger of an apprehension of bias which could jeopardize the hearing. - (b) If material relating to the merits of an application that is the subject of a hearing is distributed to Board members before the hearing, the material shall be distributed to the applicant at the same time.
+The applicant may be afforded an opportunity to distribute similar pre-hearing material. - (c) In instances where the Authority (or Executive Committee) requires a hearing to help it reach a determination as to whether to give permission with or without conditions or refuse a permit application, a final decision shall not be made until such time as a hearing is held.
+The applicant will be given an opportunity to attend the hearing before a decision is made; however, the applicant does not have to be present for a decision to be made.